If you’ve ever wondered how to remove your name from Google searches, you’re not alone. You can’t remove everything but you can try. Here’s how.

 #5: Opt out manually — or get help

 There are two ways to deal with this.
 First, go site-by-site opting out of the most common data brokers hoping you don’t miss any in the process.
 The second is to sign up for a company that specializes in handling the opt-out process and data deletion for you such as Privacy Bee.
 Privacy Bee also follows up with all of the companies to ensure they complete the data deletion requisitions to clear your personal information.
-The company also continues to monitor your information.
+The company also continues to monitor your online safety.
 Thus, ensuring any attempt to create a new profile by data brokers is met with a deletion request.

 #6: Block your home from Google Maps